apt5366/Functional_Programming_project_with_Racket_scheme/README.md

 Ackermann Function with Memoization in Racket

 This project demonstrates the implementation of the Ackermann function in Racket (#lang racket) using both a standard recursive approach and a memoized (cached) version to optimize repeated function calls.
 It also showcases basic use of functional constructs and closures in Racket.

-🧠 What the Code Does
+What the Code Does:

-    Ackermann Function (ackermann)
+Ackermann Function (ackermann):

-        A classic example of a deeply recursive function.
+-A classic example of a deeply recursive function.

-        Very computationally intensive even for small inputs.
+-Very computationally intensive even for small inputs.

-        Written using a pure recursive definition.
+-Written using a pure recursive definition.

-    Memoization with Global State (ackermann_mem)
+Memoization with Global State (ackermann_mem):

-        Introduces a global association list al to store previously computed results.
+-Introduces a global association list al to store previously computed results.

-        Uses bind and lookup functions to manage key-value pairs.
+-Uses bind and lookup functions to manage key-value pairs.

-        Reuses results if the same arguments are passed again (memoization hit).
+-Reuses results if the same arguments are passed again (memoization hit).

 Functional Memoization (construct_mem)

-        A more functional and encapsulated approach.
+-A more functional and encapsulated approach.

-        construct_mem is a higher-order function that takes any two-argument function and returns a memoized version of it.
+-construct_mem is a higher-order function that takes any two-argument function and returns a memoized version of it.

-        Demonstrates use of closures to keep internal state private.
+-Demonstrates use of closures to keep internal state private.

-🧪 Tests
+Tests

 The code includes two sets of tests: